chadulous/PixelVision8wiki/API_PauseSong.md

 # PauseSong

-The PauseSong() API toggles the current playback state of the sequencer.
-If the song is playing it will pause, if it is paused it will play.
+The `PauseSong()` API toggles the current playback state of the sequencer.
+If the song is playing, it will pause.
+If the song is paused, it will play

 ## Usage